gospel-desk/www.logstown.com/a-narrative-apparatus/index.md

 ---
 heading: A Narrative Apparatus
-subheading: Cataloging characters and scenes
+subheading: Cataloging characters, frames, and scenes
 ---

-[The Gospels](/the-gospels) lays out Mark, Matthew, Luke, and John in a readerly fashion, to make their narrative force more immediate.
-Now for the
-opposite: to render the narrative structure of the Gospels in systematic definitude.
+[The Gospels](/the-gospels) lays out Mark, Matthew, Luke, and John in a way that is easy to read, to make their narrative force more immediate. _The Gospels, with a Narrative Apparatus_ has an opposite goal: to render the narrative structure of the Gospels systematically and definitively, in both print and digital editions.

-Our basis is the [SBLGNT](http://sblgnt.com/) critical text, probably in its [MorphGNT](https://github.com/morphgnt/sblgnt) variant.
-There are two tasks:
+The three prerequisite tasks are:

-1. Catalog, taxonomically, all of the characters in the Gospels.
+1. Catalog, taxonomically, all of the characters.

+1. Identify all of the different story frames.

-1. Sequentially relate all of the verbs in the Gospels, according to a scale of space and time.
+1. Sequentially relate all of the verbs, according to a scale of space and time, in order to determine the scenes.

-The result will be an exhaustive dataset that will provide the foundation for many fruitful analyses, such as [The Twelve Believers](/the-twelve-believers/).
+I am writing [specialized software](/updates/2020/the-abstractinator/) to compile this information.
+Lord willing, the result will be an exhaustive dataset that will provide the foundation for many fruitful analyses, such as [The Twelve Believers](/the-twelve-believers/).
 Visit [the project on GitHub](https://github.com/gospel-desk/a-narrative-apparatus) to learn more and get involved.